Researching at The National Archives

 Jessamy Carlson Head of the Community & Transport Team, in the Collections Expertise & Engagement department at The National ArchivesJessamy CarlsonHead of the Community & Transport Team, in the Collections Expertise & Engagement department at The National Archives

 Jessamy is an archivist, and a historian with over 25 years of research experience.
 She is currently leading a volunteer project to re-catalogue the service records of military nurses who served in the First World War.
-She particularly enjoying solving family history brick walls.
+She particularly enjoys solving family history brick walls.